-The Department of Health and Mental Hygiene works to protect and promote the health of the public by creating healthy people in healthy communities; strengthening partnerships between state and local governments, the business community, and all health care provides in Maryland; and building a world class organization grounded in the principles of quality and learning, accountability, cultural sensitivity and efficiency.
+The Maryland Department of Health works to protect and promote the health of the public by creating healthy people in healthy communities; strengthening partnerships between state and local governments, the business community, and all health care providers in Maryland; and building a world class organization grounded in the principles of quality and learning, accountability, cultural sensitivity, and efficiency.

 Substance Abuse and Mental Health Services Administration (SAMHSA)